Of the primary schools, 19 are Church of England voluntary-aided schools, 7 are Roman Catholic voluntary-aided schools

 Westminster pupils come from a very diverse mix of national and ethnic backgrounds.
 66% of primary pupils and 59% of secondary pupils have a first language other than English.
 This compares to 21% or primary pupils and 17% of secondary pupils nationally.

 There are also high rates of mobility across Westminster schools (pupils arriving and leaving outside of the usual admission time).
 In 2017/18, the average mobility rate across primary schools was 11%, although there were large variations across individual schools, with some having mobility rates as high as 21%.
 The average rate across secondary schools was lower at 6%.

 Key Stage results in our schools are among the highest across the country.
-In summer 2015 Ofsted inspections supported this by reporting that 90% of Westminster schools received either a ‘good’ or ‘outstanding’ judgement from Ofsted, compared with 82% nationally in 2014/15.
+In summer 2017 Ofsted inspections supported this by reporting that 95% of Westminster schools received either a ‘good’ or ‘outstanding’ judgement from Ofsted, compared with 85% nationally.

 In January 2018 Westminster was responsible for meeting the educational needs of 1035 children for whom it held a statement of special educational need.
 Of these:

 Our school results are improving year on year.
 You'll find our schools are the ideal place to reach your potential.
 Westminster, with its diverse and vibrant community is a great place to start your teaching career.